 2. Give positive feedback and motivate

-From the perspective of an employee, a small compliment or an acknowledgment of what they have done right is really valuable and rewarding.
+From the perspective of an employee, a small compliment, or an acknowledgment of what they have done right is really valuable and rewarding.
 It will boost their confidence and motivation to do the task with all their energy.
+So, team productivity would be increasing.

-Good leaders know that giving positive feedback from time to time to their employees has this positive impact on them and their performance and will give them extra energy to proceed and complete the task.
+Imagine that you hire an animator.
+How could you give some feedback?
+Good leaders know that giving positive feedback from time to time to their employees has a positive impact on them and their performance.
+So, it will give them extra energy to proceed and complete the task.

 3. Don’t penalize or patronize

-Unlike motivating and giving positive feedback that boosts energy and performance of the employees, penalizing them because of their mistakes or patronizing them, especially in front of others has a detrimental effect on them and the job they are going to do.
-It disincentives them and in the end, you will probably end up with poorer results as well as a disloyal employee.
+Unlike motivating and giving positive feedback that boosts the energy and team productivity of the employees, penalizing them.
+Why?
+Because of their mistakes.
+You can do this, especially in front of others has a detrimental effect on them and the job they are going to do.
+It disincentives them so, you will probably end up with poorer results as well as a disloyal employee.

-This penalizing, when done in front of others, has a negative effect on the rest of the team as well, as it creates a negative image of you as a leader who might treat any other employee the same way any time.
+This penalizing, when done in front of others, have a negative effect on the rest of the team as well, as it creates a negative image of you as a leader who might treat any other employee the same way at any time.

-This approach to modifying employees’ behavior or action only could increase the anxiety and tension in the team and at the end backfires in the results.
+This approach to modifying employees’ behavior or action only could increase the anxiety and tension in the team.
+By the end, you can see backfires in the results.
 So, be careful when you get agitated or emotionally triggered and learn how to manage your emotions to express them intelligently.

 4. Have regular online meetings and gather your team to bring them into sync

-Having regular weekly or biweekly meetings with the team of employees has several benefits for the progress of the work which are:
+Imagine that you are developing an android application.
+You did hire an android developer or a team of developers for this reason.
+Having regular weekly or biweekly meetings with them has several benefits for the progress of the team productivity which are:

 - It keeps every member of the team up to date and well informed about the status quo of the project.